Here are some of the most common questions we get asked. If you can’t find the information you’re looking for on our website, contact us .

 QUESTION 2: Can you recommend a skin cancer clinic?

 There are many skin cancer clinics available, offering a variety of services and fee arrangements.
-Doctors (GPs) – not dermatologists – are more likely to operate skin clinics.
-Cancer Council Victoria does not recommend any individual skin check service providers or skin cancer clinics.
-Refer to our guide to skin clinics for more information.
+Doctors (GPs) are more likely to run skin clinics than dermatologists.
+Cancer Council Victoria does not support a particular skin check service provider or skin cancer clinic.
+Read our guide to skin clinics for more information.

 As SunSmart is a program run by Cancer Council Victoria (a not-for profit, that relies on fundraising and donations) we unfortunately do not have the resources to provide free sunscreen.

 The full range of Cancer Council sunscreen as well as other sun protection products are available for sale through the Cancer Council shop.
 If you wish to purchase sunscreen for your event please visit cancercouncilshop.org.au or call 1300 354 144.
-If you are expecting a large number of people at your event sometimes pump packs of sunscreen at a key location (e.g. entry point, registration table, information stand) may be the most cost-effective option.
+If you expect a large number of people at your event, sometimes pump packs of sunscreen at key locations (e.g. entry point, registration table, information stand) may be the most cost-effective option.

-QUESTION 9: Can SunSmart have any shade grants?
+QUESTION 9: Does SunSmart have any shade grants?

-SunSmart is a program run by Cancer Council Victoria, a not-for-profit organisation, that relies on fundraising and donations and as such we are unable to provide shade grants.
-However you can find funding suggestions and grant programs listed on our website.
-You will need to do your own research to ensure you fit the criteria.
+As SunSmart is a program run by Cancer Council Victoria (a not-for profit, that relies on fundraising and donations) we unfortunately do not have the resources to provide shade grants.
 SunSmart can provide information about natural and built shade and conducting a shade audit to help you choose the most appropriate shade for your setting.